Is the media unfair to President Trump? | The Tylt

 Is the media unfair to President Trump?

-But many argue the idea of a "war" between Trump and the media is itself a false description.
+Many say the idea of a "war" between Trump and the media is itself a false description.
 The media is not inciting violence against the president.
 One person in this equation commands armies, the other does not.

 Hey @realDonaldTrump, did you post the “Trump Train” tweet or did someone else?
 We’re you inciting violence against journalists?
 Or @CNN?